Military Branch: United States Army

 Despite being given a small chance of survival by doctors, SFC Lowrey stayed strong through excruciating recovery and rehabilitation.
 After weeks at Walter Reed, Lowrey woke from his coma with a full memory.
 He was not out of the woods, however, as his injuries left him without movement on the left side of his body and while he has almost fully recovered his memories his short-term memory is completely gone.

 Now years removed from the incident, SFC Lowrey remains resolute and has his sights set on regaining the ability to walk on his own.
 Determined to “pay-it-forward,” Lowrey co-founded his own non-profit foundation aimed at helping other veterans find services, employment, and other opportunities.

-Jared Allen’s Homes for Wounded Warriors, along with our partners at the United Brotherhood of Carpenters and Neff Construction are building a home in Rancho Cucamonga, California specially designed by SFC Lowrey and his family, individually suited to fit his needs.
+Jared Allen’s Homes for Wounded Warriors and our partners at the United Brotherhood of Carpenters and Neff Construction built a home in Rancho Cucamonga, California, specially designed by SFC Lowrey and his family, individually suited to fit his needs.

 MESSAGES FROM SUPPORTERS

 Your comment is awaiting moderation from the website administrator.

 Any amount will help make a house, a home.